Are you, or a veteran you know at risk of becoming homeless? VA has many benefits and services to assist homeless veterans.

 One-third of adult homeless men and nearly one-quarter of all homeless adults have served in the armed forces.
-While there is no true measure of the number of homeless veterans, it has been estimated that fewer than 200,000 veterans may be homeless on any given night and that twice as many veterans experience homelessness during a year.
+It has been estimated that more than 200,000 veterans may be homeless on any given night and that twice as many veterans experience homelessness during a year.
 Many other veterans are considered at risk because of poverty, lack of support from family and friends and precarious living conditions in overcrowded or substandard housing.
-Ninety-seven percent of homeless veterans are male and the vast majority are single.
-About half of all homeless veterans suffer from mental illness and more than two-thirds suffer from alcohol or drug abuse problems.
-Nearly 40 percent have both psychiatric and substance abuse disorders.

 VA's Health Care for Homeless Veterans Program (HCHV) operates at 133 sites, where extensive outreach, physical and psychiatric health exams, treatment, referrals and ongoing case management are provided to homeless veterans with mental health problems, including substance abuse.
 This program assesses more than 40,000 veterans annually.

-VA's Domiciliary Care for Homeless Veterans (DCHV) Program provides medical care and rehabilitation in a residential setting on VA medical center grounds to eligible ambulatory veterans disabled by medical or psychiatric disorders, injury or age and who do not need hospitalization or nursing home care.
-There are more than 1,800 beds available through the program at 34 sites.
-The program provides residential treatment to more than 5,000 homeless veterans each year.
-The domiciliaries conduct outreach and referral; admission screening and assessment; medical and psychiatric evaluation; treatment, vocational counseling and rehabilitation; and post-discharge community support.
+VA's Domiciliary Care for Homeless Veterans (DCHV) Program provides medical care and rehabilitation in a residential setting on VA medical center grounds to veterans disabled by medical or psychiatric disorders, injury or age and who do not need hospitalization or nursing home care.
+The program has more than 1,800 beds at 34 sites.
+Besides offering medical care and shelter, the program offers physical screening and assessment; vocational counseling and rehabilitation; and post-discharge community support.

 Veterans Benefits Assistance at VA Regional Offices is provided by designated staff members who serve as coordinators and points of contact for homeless veterans.
-Homeless coordinators at VA regional offices provide outreach services and help expedite the processing of homeless veterans' claims.
-The Homeless Eligibility Clarification Act allows eligible veterans without a fixed address to receive VA benefits checks at VA regional offices.
-VA also has procedures to expedite the processing of homeless veterans' benefits claims.
-Last year more than 35,000 homeless veterans received assistance and nearly 4,000 had their claims expedited by Veterans Benefits Administration staff members.
+There is a homeless coordinator at every VA office and medical center.
+They provide outreach services and help expedite the processing of homeless veterans' claims.
+The program also allows homeless veterans who have no fixed address or bank to receive their benefit payments.

-Acquired Property Sales for Homeless Providers Program makes properties VA obtains through foreclosures on VA-insured mortgages available for sale to homeless providers at a discount of 20 to 50 percent.
-To date, more than 200 properties have been sold.
-These properties have been used to provide homeless people, including veterans, with nearly 400,000 sheltered nights in VA acquired property.
+Acquired Property Sales for Homeless Providers Program makes properties VA obtains through foreclosures on VA home loans available for sale to homeless providers at a discount.

 Veterans Industry/Compensated Work-Therapy (CWT) and Compensated Work-Therapy/Transitional Residence (TR) Programs